Healthy Eating Habits to Enjoy the Holidays

 Avoid or limit alcohol, which can contain a lot of empty calories, and lead to other problems.

-If you do eat too much, don’t be too hard on yourself.
+We hope now you know how to eat healthy during holidays.
+But if you do eat too much, don’t be too hard on yourself.
 Just get back on track and resume eating healthy.
 You want to avoid overeating during the holidays.
 But good food is part of the fun.
 Eat healthy most of the time.
 Make time for exercise.
 And you’ll be just fine.